• About

 Are you a social worker or other mental health provider looking for some work safety guidance?
 Charles Ennis, a former police officer on a Mental Health Emergency Services Unit in Canada, is back to provide you with some priceless tips on how to keep safe whether you are making home visits, or seeing clients in your office. […]

-Filed Under: Clinical Practice, Expert Interviews, General, Social Work Tagged With: Charles Ennis, social worker safety, The Safe Approach: Controlling Risk for Workers in the Helping Professions
+Filed Under: Clinical Practice, Expert Interviews, Social Work Tagged With: Charles Ennis, social worker safety, The Safe Approach: Controlling Risk for Workers in the Helping Professions

 Social Worker Safety [1 of 2]